4 DAYS FROM $899

 Upon returning to Sibenik, set off on a walking tour among the medieval streets, where you’ll see the Cathedral of St. James, a UNESCO World Heritage Site.

-Tonight, toast the conclusion of the cruise portion of your journey at the Farewell Dinner, with entertainment by local musicians who come aboard ship.
+Tonight, toast the conclusion of the cruise portion of your journey at the Farewell Dinner.

 Exploring ancient Zadar and coastal Istria